Artist wants Welsh museums to tell South Asian stories with empathy

 “It can begin by reassessing who is shown in museums and who is silenced.
 As a brown Muslim woman, it was obvious that I was nowhere in the artefacts.
 There was nothing about my heritage, even though I’m Welsh by virtue of living here.”

 St Fagans is linked to a significant period in the artist’s cultural history.
-“I’m Pakistani heritage,” she said.
+“I’m of Pakistani heritage,” she said.
 “We were colonised by the British.
 I grew up listening to stories from my parents about colonisation, the fight for independence from the British, and the creation of Pakistan.”

-The museum is located on the grounds of St Fagans Castle, once home to the Clive family.
-The family built a fortune through the colonial exploits of Robert Clive, or Clive of India.
+The museum is located on the grounds of St Fagans Castle, once home to the Clive-Windsor family.
+The Clive family built a fortune through the colonial exploits of Robert Clive, or Clive of India.
 He helped expand the British Empire across India, Pakistan, Bangladesh, Sri Lanka, Bhutan, the Maldives, and Myanmar and became a multimillionaire in the process.

 ‘Clive of India’ adopted the five-pointed star on his coat-of-arms.
 The symbol can be seen on the terraces of St Fagans castle.